Gautham-Py/Kaggle-House_Prices_Advanced_Regression_Technique/README.md

     22.RoofStyle: Type of roof.
     23.RoofMatl: Roof material.
     24.Exterior1st: Exterior covering on house.
-    25.Exterior2nd: Exterior covering on house (if more than one material) 26.MasVnrType: Masonry veneer type
+    25.Exterior2nd: Exterior covering on house (if more than one material).
+    26.MasVnrType: Masonry veneer type.
-    27.MasVnrArea: Masonry veneer area in square feet 28.ExterQual: Exterior material quality
+    27.MasVnrArea: Masonry veneer area in square feet.
+    28.ExterQual: Exterior material quality
     29.ExterCond: Present condition of the material on the exterior 30.Foundation: Type of foundation